 We’re proud to be able to offer all of these alternatives to our clients, and, if you can keep a little secret, we’ve just added bamboo RFID wristbands and credit card size badges to our offering too.

 We Pledge to Promote Post-Event Recycling of PVC Badges & Lanyards

-In situations where clients opt for PVC event name badges, we’ve found a recycling centre that will accept old badges and lanyards.
-They scrub the name off of the badges and recycle them to make plastic badge holders.
+As part of our service to clients, we now offer a free recycling service.
+We’ve found a recycling partner who will offer a recycling service for event name badges.
+They scrub the name off of the badges and recycle them to make plastic badge holders and badges.
 Clients who are interested in taking part in this recycling scheme can ask us for further details.

 We Pledge to Reduce Paper Waste

 When thinking about our environmental impact, we factored in event tech’s role in reducing paper waste at events.
-Via our RFID name badges and wristbands and our apps for events, we can drastically reduce the amount of paper that is created at live events.
+Via our RFID name badges and wristbands, we can drastically reduce the amount of paper that is created at live events.
 Our event tech allows delegates to access event programmes, session timetables, floor plans and even educational hand-outs and notes, all in a digital format.

 If you’re running an exhibition or conference, our event tech allows exhibitors to send multiple PDFs via email, rather than printing off hundreds of copies.
 Delegates can also tap their name badge or wristband to register interest in a particular exhibitor or company, rather than exchanging business cards.

 So there it is.
 The Noodle Live Sustainability Manifesto.
 We’re far from perfect, but we’re learning all the time, and we’re really excited to be able to reduce our impact and to offer our clients a more sustainable approach to event badging.
 If you want to talk to us about sustainable event registration systems or RFID name badges, feel free to give us a call.
 We love a good chinwag and there’s nothing we like talking about more than event tech.
 And hobnobs.
 And Darth Vader.
 But mainly event tech.
 We really like event tech.